 The Erasmus+ program offers full time scholarships to students from any non-European Union country.
 Students from Europe as well as Iceland, Norway and Liechtenstein are ineligible.
 Eligible students should not have carried out their main activities (studies, work, etc.) for more than a total of 12 months over the last five years in one of the above-mentioned countries.
 Fellows must split the two-year Master's program between two participating universities.

 Fulbright requirements can vary according to the host country.
-In most cases, applicants must have earned their bachelor's degree prior to starting their grant.
-Applicants applying for a Fulbright through Caltech must be U.S. citizens and have language proficiency in the language of the host country.
-Those with other citizenship should contact their country's embassy or consulate to inquire if their country participates in the Fulbright program.
+In all cases, applicants must have earned their bachelor's degree prior to starting their grant.
+Applicants must be U.S. citizens and have language proficiency in the language of the host country as noted in the country description.
+Many countries strong in the STEM areas do not require any language other than English.

 Gates Cambridge Scholarship

 The Gates Cambridge Trust offers about 95 Gates Cambridge Scholarships to students from every country other than the United Kingdom who are committed to serve their communities and who gain admission to the University of Cambridge.
-Students can study almost any subject at Cambridge.
+Students can study almost any graduate subject at Cambridge.
 There are approximately 800-1000 applications from U.S. citizens each year, from which about 85 students are interviewed, and 35 of those are offered scholarships.
 Of the 8,000-10,000 international applications, 90 are interviewed and 55 scholarships are awarded.
-Applicants may earn a second Bachelor's degree, do a one-year postgraduate course, or engage in research leading to a Ph.D.
-One to three years of funding are available.
+Ph.D. degrees are favored over master's level programs with about 2/3 of the US citizen grants awarded to Ph.D. applicants.

 Google Anita Borg Scholarship (International)